-In addition to the equity granted at formation, the Company and Mount Sinai each committed to making a loan to Kantaro.
+In addition to the equity granted at formation, in May 2020 the Company and Mount Sinai each committed to making a loan to Kantaro.
 Mount Sinai committed to lend an initial amount of \$0.3 million and an additional \$0.5 million thereafter.
-The Company committed to lend an initial amount of \$83,333 and an additional \$166,667 thereafter.
+The Company committed to lend an initial amount of \$0.08 million and an additional \$0.17 million thereafter.
 Each loan bears interest at a per year rate equal to 0.25%, compounded monthly, until repaid, and is repayable from the first amounts that would otherwise constitute cash available for distribution to the members of Kantaro (provided that each loan repayment will be made, 75% to Mount Sinai and 25% to the Company based on each investor's proportionate ownership).
-The Company loaned Kantaro \$250,000 and initially recorded a note receivable.
+The Company loaned Kantaro \$0.25 million and initially recorded a note receivable.
 The Company elected to recognize the equity investment losses based on the ownership level of each specific investment and will continue to record equity method losses until the amount of the loan receivable is reduced to zero.
-The loan had a carrying value of approximately \$75,000 and \$75,000 at December 31, 2021 and June 30, 2021, respectively.
-Additionally, as of December 31, 2021, the Company had a receivable of \$6,000 due from Kantaro.
+The loan had a carrying value of approximately \$0.075 million at both March 31, 2022 and June 30, 2021.